pfheatwole/thesis/source/flight_simulation.rst

 * Define the state variables, representations of orientation, etc

 * Highlight that the dynamics so far are stateless.
-The simulator is free to use whatever orientation encoding it wants (Euler angles, quaternions, etc).
+The dynamics take Euler angles as inputs, but the simulator is free to use whatever orientation encoding it wants for storing the orientation state (Euler angles, quaternions, etc).

 Test Cases